Delfinistkata/tic-tac-toe/README.md

 * Heading:

-   - Featured on all three pages, it is  full responsive heading and is identical in each page to allow for easy navigation.
+   - Featured on both pages, it is  full responsive heading and is identical in each page to allow for easy navigation.

 <br>